-The Climate-top and the agreements made in Paris has a big impact for the Dutch energy policy.
+The Dutch government announced to speed up the energy transition from natural gas to CO2 neutral resources in 2025.
+This high-impact decision hits all households and industries in the Netherlands, as over 90% of Dutch households are currently heated with gas, and most industries benefit from the cheap gas heating in their production environments.
 The Dutch Government has changed it energy policy drastically and formulated new policy in "the Energy Agreement" and "Energy report" all with sustainability and reduced CO2 emissions as targets.

+Besides the required reduction in CO2 emissions a limitation in gas-production is also required to minimize the earthquakes caused in Groningen, the part of the Netherlands where the gas is produced.
 Most Dutch energy consumption arises from the generation of heat (44%).
 75% of the heat generation in the Netherlands is done with natural gas, which means an income of 10 billion for the Dutch Government.
 The natural gas production from Dutch sources is declining rapidly and will be minimized in the future.
-Besides the required reduction in CO2 emissions a limitation in gas-production is also required to minimize the earthquakes caused in Groningen, the part of the Netherlands where the gas is produced.
+The energy transition is a huge opportunity for Finnish tech companies who have knowledge about isolation, alternative heating systems, electric panel heating etc.

-Sustainability is not just a trend anymore.
-Dutch Government and corporates are taking it seriously and have incorporated sustainability in their policy, CSR plans and MVO policy.
+Sustainability is not just a trend anymore since the Dutch Government committed to ending the dependency on natural gas, and corporates are taking it seriously in order to survive beyond their current gas consumption.

 - Sustainability has become a positive business case.
 Environmental product and service offering are an important way to compete and earn money.